SystemsApproach/private5g/core.rst

 microservice-like architecture.
 We say “microservice-like” because while the 3GPP specification spells out this level of disaggregation, it is really just describing a set of functional blocks and not prescribing an implementation.
-A set of functional blocks is very different from the collection of engineering decisions that go into designing a microservice-based system.
-That said, viewing the collection of components shown in :numref:`Figure %s <fig-5g-core>` as a set of microservices is a good working model.
+In practice, a set of functional blocks is very different from the collection of engineering decisions that go into designing a microservice-based system.
+That said, viewing the collection of components shown in :numref:`Figure %s <fig-5g-core>` as a set of microservices is a reasonable working model (for now).

 .. _fig-5g-core:
 .. figure:: figures/Slide22.png